-- To the right of the token name, click the view icon ( The Token window opens. - 7.
-Select and copy the token text, and then click CLOSE.
+6. To the right of the token name, click the view icon (

+7. In the Token window, select and copy the token text, and then click CLOSE.

 Use the copied token to configure the integration with Audit Assistant.
-(See "Configuring Audit Assistant" below.)
+(See "Configuring Audit Assistant" on page 359.)